cgao/Game2048/README.md

 ## Disclaimer
 This code is posted for informational purposes only.
-If you feel this code fails to obey your company's terms & policy or any law, contact me at gaochi0500@gmail.com
+If you feel this code fails to obey your company's terms & policy or any law, contact me at

 Use this code at your own risk.

-If you find any bug in running the code, free feel to contact me at gaochi0500@gmail.com.
+If you find any bug in running the code, free feel to contact me at.
 I will make effect to fix it, but I cannot guarantee the fix in time.
 It is possible the code won't work any more if changes occur to the instagram website design.

 ## Code Purpose